rizac/eGSIM/README.md

 ```

 which is the reason why it's safer to upgrade everything consistently.
 However, those messages seem to be
-more warnings than errors (the installation seems not to be interrupted): in case, as always, run tests and check
+more warning-like than errors (they do not break the installation process): in any case, as always, run tests and check
 if everything works.

 ### Dependencies upgrade

-Dependencies upgrade should be done when really necessary, as it usually requires several fixes in egsim
+From time to time dependencies must be upgraded to incorporate bug fixes and also to implement the latest GSIMs
+of OpenQuake, Note that this operation will most likely require additional time-consuming work
-and sometime in smtk, too.
-To upgrade dependencies, create a new virtual environment, and then:
+to fix bugs in egsim and sometime in smtk, too.

 ```bash
 pip install --upgrade pip setuptools && pip install openquake-engine